 Assume Positive Intent

 Assume positive intent means "Trust".
 Trust that other players are valuing your story and scene as much as you are.
 Checking in with your fellow roleplayer is always a good practice.
 Have a dramatic or comedic scene you want to include a fellow roleplayer in?
 A quick message and permission goes a long way to creating and building positive relationships and feel-good scenes.
 Community respect is a key value.

-Being an 18+ server means that we’re all adults.
+Being an 18+ server means that we are all adults.
 When you meet a problem or are unsure of the intent of another player, DM them.
 Tell them that you were confused about the choices they made.
 Don’t let bad emotions, or thoughts of negative intent, fester.
 Communication is open.
 Love and positivity, while sounding like buzzwords, are better for your mental health than holding onto hate and negativity.
-If you have a problem and don’t know how to handle it, DM an Ambassador.
+If you have a problem and don’t know how to handle it, DM a member of Outreach.
 They will listen and get you to the proper moderation or incident report form.

 TheCrewRp also encourages interaction outside of our awesome city.
-Pick-up games happen often.
-Feel free to join in on ARK, World of Warcraft, Rainbow Siege 6, or another game going on in Discord.
-Suggest a game and get a group together.
+Pick-up games happen often in #looking-for-group so suggest a game and get a group together.
 It’s a great way to build friendships with others in the community.

 Compliments about this server come in daily from those applying, from chats through our TheCrewRp community on Twitch, from our friends at Hasroot, and several from those inside and outside our community.
 People are interested in what we’re building.
 They want to join in.